Prof. Sam Buell discusses his new book on the rise of criminal behavior in corporations and why it’s so difficult to prosecute.

 Emerging tools for more equitable policy

 » Professor Matthew Adler co-edited the new Oxford Handbook of Well-Being and Public Policy.

-The Duke Legal Clinics
+The Duke way

 The Duke Legal Clinics allow students to build an experiential bridge between law school and practice.
-Operating collectively as a public interest law firm with nine distinct practice areas and housed in its own wing of the law school, the Duke Legal Clinics provide students challenging opportunities to deepen their substantive legal knowledge, strengthen their lawyering skills, and build their professional identities.
+Operating collectively as a public interest law firm with eleven distinct practice areas and housed in its own wing of the law school, the Duke Legal Clinics provide students challenging opportunities to deepen their substantive legal knowledge, strengthen their lawyering skills, and build their professional identities.